adamyonk/adamyonk.com/src/pages/basecamp.md

 experiences and specific strengths.
 I try to help where I can in open-source projects, but I would be so excited to work on a team that regularly writes open code!

+In reading through the employee handbook, I was struck by how we _value the same things_.
+That's why I'm applying for this job, and why I think I could work well here.

 Thank you for your consideration,
 Adam Jahnke